 I was also looking to get something back for my old car but didn’t have the time or patience to sell privately — despite hearing that you can get more back through sites like AutoTrader.ca or CarGurus.
 I didn’t care.
 I wanted the selling, buying and paperwork all done in one shot, so I began looking online at the used inventory of dealerships.

 When I saw a discounted, fully loaded 2017 Jetta with only 12,000 kilometres, I thought: Why would someone trade their car in after only 12,000 kilometres?
 Why the discount?
 There must be something wrong with it.

 Here’s why buying a demo car turned out to be a good option for my family, and why I’d recommend it to anyone in a similar situation, and what to expect when you buy one.

-Demos are gently used by staff, but never sold.
+Demos usually offer great value because they are gently used by staff but never sold.
 They usually have anywhere between 8,000 and 12,000 kilometres on them when they get put up for sale, so a sizeable amount gets knocked off the sticker price.
 In the case of our car, approximately $6,000 was knocked off right away.
 And because dealerships are eager to sell their demos, buyers are in a good position to negotiate.
 But remember, demos are already discounted, so the room for bargaining often comes in the form of trade-in value or having “extras” like a spare set of tires thrown in.

-But that’s not the only financial advantage of buying a demo.
+But that’s not the only financial advantage of buying a demo car in Canada.